CiscoSecurity/sxo-05-security-workflows/docs/getting-started/default-repos.md

 ## But wait, I don't have these...
 - If you're missing one of the CiscoSecurity repositories, you can follow the instructions on [this page]({{ site.baseurl }}/configuration) to configure them.
-- If you're missing one of the ThirdParty repositories, see the documentation in [that repository](https://github.com/CiscoSecurity/sxo-05-third-party-workflows).
 - If you're missing one of the Github_Target repositories, that's okay!
 These are legacy repositories that we don't actively maintain.